 Home Remedy for Upset Stomach #1 – Apple Cider Vinegar (ACV)

-Raw honey contains the enzymes diastase, invertase, catalase, glucose oxidase, acid phosphatase and inulase, which aid in digestion and assimilation.
-(See raw honey enzymes for more details.)
-Honey has also been found to be effective against E. coli and Candida albicans.
-Take a spoonful on its own or combined with your ACV drink (remember – raw honey will have the most active enzymes).
+Honey has also been found to inhibit E Coli bacteria.
+Take a spoonful on its own for indigestion, or combined with your ACV drink.
+(Remember – raw honey will have the most active enzymes).

 Papaya fruit or papaya enzyme capsules are both effective at assisting with digestion.
 Papaya contains the enzymes papain and chymopapain, which are similar to digestive enzymes.
 Papain is used in many commercial meat tenderizers because it helps break down proteins.
-Enjoy some fresh papaya or take some papaya enzymes capsules, but don’t expect the same results from dried papaya.
-The World’s Healthiest Foods indicates that dried papaya is likely to be low on enzymes, which are heat sensitive.
+Enjoy some fresh papaya or take some papaya enzymes capsules, but don't expect the same results from dried papaya.
+Dried papaya is likely to be low on the necessary enzymes, as they are heat sensitive.
 Look for organic papaya, as much of the papaya crop (roughly 80%) of the papaya crop is genetically modified.

 Activated charcoal is more likely to be effective for extracting problem substances than treating general upset stomach.
 Within hours of consuming the problem food, Health Guidance.org recommends keeping some activated charcoal on hand so that “it can be consumed in the scenario that a family member should ingest something potentially poisonous such as a medicine overdose, a household cleaner, gone off food, sedatives or narcotics.
 This will then reduce the body's absorption by up to 60% which could save their life. ” It should be consumed with plenty of water because it may cause dehydration, and should not be mixed with something like chocolate milk or syrup.